Qylatrix/Cyart-red-teaming/README.md

 #### STRIDE Threat Modeling

 STRIDE helps identify what can go wrong in a system.
-I applied it to a web application.
+I applied it to a web application using OWASP Threat Dragon v2.6.1.

 | Threat | Meaning | Example |
 |--------|---------|---------|